Gay Nicaragua? Like most countries we have visited in Central America, we knew very little about gay Nicaragua.

 Outside of the beach club we noticed the rainbow flag!
 We had to investigate further and managed to track down the owner for an interview to learn about gay Nicaragua.

-- 1 Please introduce yourself to our readers:
+- 1 Before we talk about gay Nicaragua travel, please introduce yourself to our readers:

-- 2 What is the stereotypical view on the LGBTQIA community in Nicaragua?
+- 2 Is Nicaragua gay friendly?
+What is the stereotypical view on the LGBTQIA community in Nicaragua?

 - 3 What changes have you see over the years, whether this be law or attitudes towards LGBTQIA people?